Kavippiriyan/MergeConflicts/README.md

 **Objective**

-    -How to solve the conflicts during Merge
+    1 How to solve the conflicts during Merge